chojayr/chojayr.github.io/_posts/2019-08-25-fsx-build-custom-resource.markdown

 ---
 layout: post
-title:  "Deploy AWS FSx with SelfManagedActiveDirectoryConfiguration on CloudFormation using fsx-build-custom-resource"
+title:  "Deploy AWS FSx with 'SelfManagedActiveDirectory' on CloudFormation using fsx-build-custom-resource"
 date:   2019-08-25 08:20:09 +0800
 categories: tech
 ---